 Dialogue is a powerful mode of communication and an effective antidote to most, if not all, of the human barriers identified in this chapter.
-It is time-tested communication form in which parties exchange views and ideas with the goal of reaching amicable agreement.
+It is a time-tested communication form in which parties exchange views and ideas to reach an amicable agreement.
 Dialogue is usually the very best way to peel back the layers of problems, bring undisclosed concerns to center stage, develop solutions, and reach common understandings.